raydenlim/tp/docs/DeveloperGuide.md

 ### Commands
 This section explains the general implementation of all commands.

-The implementation of all commands can be generally split into two main event flows: commands with their own specific command parser, and commands without one.
+The following activity diagram generally shows the overall flow of events that the user will experience.

+[//]: # (INSERT ACTVITY DIAGRAM HERE)

 #### Parser Commands
-This section explains the implementation and execution of commands that have their own parser.
+This section explains the implementation and execution of commands that have their own specific parser.

 Below is the sequence diagram for the execution of these commands (denoted by `XYZCommand`) after user input is sent to `LogicManager`.
 The execution of each of the command has been omitted due to their inherent differences and will be covered in their respective command sections below.